European Commission to tackle unfair practices in the food supply chain Data tal-pubblikazzjoni: 15/07/2014, L-aħħar aġġornament: 22/06/2015

 Commission Vice-President for Internal Market and Services Michel Barnier said: "As consumers, we may all shop at our local retailers but the food supply chain clearly has a European single market dimension.
 There needs to be a level and fair playing field between SME food suppliers and retailers on one side and large multinational manufacturers and supermarkets on the other side.
-Unfair trading practices jeopardise this.
-The industry has already made important and valuable efforts to address unfair behaviour and should continue doing so.
-Member States should ensure that they have effective and consistent regulatory frameworks in place to build on and complement self-regulatory initiatives."
+Unfair trading practices jeopardise this."

 The European Commission has adopted a communication encouraging Member States to look for ways to improve protection of small food producers and retailers against the unfair practices of their sometimes much stronger trading partners.